Sjord/Sjord.github.io/_posts/2019-07-01-most-commonly-used-dutch-passwords.md

 ### Conclusion

 Most common password lists do not contain most common Dutch passwords.
 When defending or attacking a Dutch application, it is important to use a Dutch password list.
-This probably goes for any other language that is not English.
+This probably goes for any language other than English.

 ### Resources